Determining where growth is occurring in the vCenter Server database (1028356)

 - From the SQL Management Studio interface, navigate to the database, right-click the table, and choose Properties.
 Look at Data space in the Storage section of the screen.

-- Manually run this SQL Query:
+- Manually run this SQL query for individual tables:

 exec sp_spaceused tablename;